 Welcome to Fylingdales Moor

 Fylingdales Moor Conservation Area covers about 6,800 acres (2,750 ha) of moorland in the North York Moors National Park.
 The aim of the management for the moor is to create a nationally important haven for wildlife and archaeology.

 A former grouse moor, the land is now managed by the Hawk and Owl Trust to enhance wildlife, preserve archaeological remains and demonstrate the environmental benefit and sustainability of traditional moorland management techniques.

 Other Walks on the Moor Self-guided walks and trails are available.
-Download the Stoupe Brow Heritage Trail leaflet here, or visit the North York Moors National Park website to download a longer walk on Howdale Moor and Brow Moor, including Stoup Browe and views over Robin Hood’s Bay.
+Download the Stoupe Brow Heritage Trail Leaflet, or visit the North York Moors National Park website to download a longer walk on Howdale Moor and Brow Moor, including Stoup Brow and views over Robin Hood’s Bay.

-The moor is open access land, with footpaths.
+Access to the Moor The moor is open access land, with footpaths.
 Car parking is marked on the map.
-A half-hourly bus between Scarborough and Whitby stops at the Flask Inn, on the A171 (see sketch map below).
+A half-hourly bus between Scarborough and Whitby stops at the Flask Inn, on the A171 (see map below).
 Use an OS map, beware changeable weather and dress for the conditions.
 Unauthorised vehicles are not permitted.